 Where to travel next year?
 Which country to visit?
 With so many interesting places around the world finding the next holiday destination may be not the easiest task.
 To help you with this we’ve created this list of interesting places to visit - one destination for every month.
 Are you ready to dive in?Continue reading19.11.2018

 You have arrived to the airport in time.
 Everything is in order with your travel documents (your passport, visas and boarding passes).
 And yet you are still denied boarding?
 That’s happening more often than you probably think it is.
 And the reason mostly is overbooking.
-To put it simply, airline has sold more tickets than there are seats, and now there are no more free seats, because apparently everyone has come.
-Why?Continue reading13.11.2018
+To put it simply, airline has sold more tickets than there are seats.
+What's next?Continue reading13.11.2018

 Packing can take a lot of time.
 Some people like to do it well in advance, others - pack at the very last moment.
 One of the safest ways to make packing less tiring is to create a packing list.
 Not only it will make the whole process easier, but this way you’ll make it sure that nothing important is left behind.
 Check out our hand luggage packing list to see what we think are the most important travel essentials.Continue reading05.11.2018

 Looking for the best place where to go skiing this winter?
 If skiing and snowboarding is your thing, or if you are thinking of giving it a try this winter, now is the last moment to start planning this year’s ski holidays.
 With some many options out there, in Europe and in the world, it’s easy to get lost.
 Not to make things even harder for you we have compiled a short list with 5 interesting ski destinations you may want to reconsider.Continue reading29.10.2018